SurPun/AWS-Developer-Associate/Section 28 Other Serverless - Step Function 7 AppSync/Notes.md

 - OPENID_CONNECT: OpenID Connect provider / JSON Web Token
 - AMAZON_COGNITO_USER_POOLS
 - For custom domain & HTTPS, use CloudFront in front of AppSync

+## 418. AWS Amplify

+AWS Amplify Create mobile and web applications

+- Amplify Studio
+ - Visually build a full-stack app, both front-end UI and a backend.

+- Amplify CLI
+ - Configure an Amplify backend With a guided CLI workflow

+- Amplify Libraries
+ - Connect your app to existing AWS Services (Cognito, S3 and more)

+- Amplify Hosting
+ - Host secure, reliable, fast web apps or websites via the AWS content delivery network.

+AWS Amplify

+- Set of tools to get started with creating mobile and web applications

+- “Elastic Beanstalk for mobile and web applications”

+- Must-have features such as data storage, authentication, storage, and machine-learning, all powered by AWS services

+- Front-end libraries with ready-to-use components for React.js, Vue, Javascript, iOS, Android, Flutter, etc...

+- Incorporates AWS best practices to for reliability, security, scalability

+- Build and deploy with the Amplify CLI or Amplify Studio

+AWS Amplify - Important Features

+`amplify add auth`:

+    AUTHENTICATION
+     - Leverages Amazon Cognito

+     - User registration, authentication, account recovery & other operations

+     - Support MFA, Social Sign-in, etc...

+     - Pre-built Ul components

+     - Fine-grained authorization

+`amplify add api`:

+    DATASTORE

+     - Leverages Amazon AppSync and Amazon DynamoDB

+     - Work with local data and have automatic synchronization to the cloud without complex code

+     - Powered by GraphQL

+     - Offline and real-time capabilities

+     - Visual data modeling w/ Amplify Studio

+AWS Amplify Hosting

+- Build and Host Modern Web Apps
+- CICD (build, test, deploy)
+- Pull Request Previews
+- Custom Domains
+- Monitoring
+- Redirect and Custom Headers
+- Password protection

+AWS Amplify - End-toEnd (E2E) Testing

+- Run end-to-end (E2E) tests in the test phase in Amplify
+- Catch regressions before pushing code to production
+- Use the test step to run any test commands at build time (amplify.yml)
+- Integrated with Cypress testing framework
+ - Allows you to generate UI report for your tests

+Build (Unit test) run tests while the app is being built Test (E2E test) run tests while the app is deployed (staging)